Fonts aren't exactly the first thing you think about when updating your resume.

 Space Grotesk is modern and projects clarity

-3. Be Vietnam Pro – versatile and readable
+3. Be Vietnam Pro – Versatile Readability for Digital Screens

 Versatile and readable.
 Be Vietnam Pro is one of the best fonts for resumes

-4. Reddit Mono (headings) + Reddit Sans (body) – quirky but clean
+4. Reddit Mono (headings) + Reddit Sans (body) – Strategic Heading Emphasis with Body Clarity

 Reddit Mono and Reddit Sans make a quirky resume font pairing while keeping your resume professional

-5. Prompt (headings) + Figtree (body) – structured with warmth
+5. Prompt (headings) + Figtree (body) – Structured Headings with Approachable Text

 Structured meets warm — Prompt and Figtree make a cool font combo for tech resumes

-6. Jetbrains Mono (headings) + Sora (body) – technical and elegant
+6. Jetbrains Mono (headings) + Sora (body) – Technical Precision in Headers, Elegant Body Readability

 Jetbrains Mono and Sora make a sharp and elegant font combo for tech resumes

-AR One Sans by Niteesh Yadav is a modern sans-serif font that feels purpose-built for clarity and focus.
-It has a geometric backbone and clean, no-frills structure, making it ideal for tech resumes where precision and readability are non-negotiable.
+AR One Sans by Niteesh Yadav is a modern sans-serif font, designed for clarity and focus.
+Its geometric foundation and clean structure make it ideal for tech resumes where precision and readability are non-negotiable.
+Using it consistently for both headings and body text creates a thoughtful and modern aesthetic that prioritizes clear communication.
 When used across your resume, for both headings and body text, it creates a consistent, modern aesthetic that feels thoughtful without being flashy.

-For developers applying to engineering or product roles, AR One Sans is a sharp, ATS-friendly resume font that communicates clarity, precision, and intention - everything a good resume font should be in 2025.
+For developers applying to engineering or product roles, AR One Sans is a sharp resume font that communicates clarity, precision, and intention - everything a good resume font should be in 2025.

 AR One Sans is clean, modern, and made for focus.
 It's great for resumes